wdouglascampbell/secure-macos-scripts/README.md

 4. Follow the displayed instructions and respond to the questions and password requests.
 5. Once the script has finished, you will be prompted to reboot the computer.
 You are **strongly** encouraged to reboot the computer and go through the new sign in process while these changes are fresh in your mind.

+### ```2-configure-security-settings.command```

+This script ensures that both system-wide and user-specific settings are set to values appropriate for keeping the system secure.

+#### Running The Script

+1. Double-click the script ```2-configure-security-settings.command```.
+2. If you are prompted with a dialog asking for permission to allow "Terminal" access to the files in the folder containing the script, click OK.
+3. Provide the requested passwords as prompted and follow the displayed instructions.
+4. Press any key after reviewing the scripts results to close "Terminal".

 ## Utility Scripts
 ### ```u1-change-preboot-password.command``` (use only for **EXTREME** configurations)